Trade preferences reduce or remove rates of duty (tariffs) on imports from eligible developing countries into the UK.

 - Cook Islands

-The following countries have signed trade agreements with the UK, however they may still receive GSP market access during the transition to their new trade arrangement.
+Vietnam has signed a trade agreement with the UK, however they may still receive GSP market access during the transition to their new trade arrangement.

 This framework is for countries that are: